The Best Comprehensive Guide for Independent Insurance Brokers

-Helps protect individuals and businesses from lawsuits that claim that you made a mistake in your professional service.
+Helps protect individuals and businesses from lawsuits that claim that you made a mistake in the course of your professional service.
 This can help cover your legal costs or settlements.

 - Commercial Property Insurance

-Helps protect commercial property from perils like theft, fire, and various neural disasters.
+Helps protect commercial property from perils like theft, fire, and various natural disasters.

 Provides physical damage and liability coverage for commercial vehicles that are not covered by personal auto insurance.

 Helps employees who are injured in the course of employment by covering wage replacement and medical expenses.

 What separates agents from brokers is who they represent.
 While insurance agents represent one or more insurance companies, insurance brokers represent only the insurance buyer during the insurance process.
 An insurance broker acts as an intermediary who sells, solicits, or negotiates insurance policies with the insurance providers on behalf of their clients.